 DESCRIPTION

-Concept

-Maturity

-Environmental Impacts
+Concept Maturity Environmental Impacts

 SUITABILITY

-Constraints

-Certification Aspects

-Aircraft Segments Concerned
+Constraints Certification Aspects Aircraft Segments Concerned

 APPLICABILITY

-Market Acceptance and Barriers

-Costs

-Implications on Aircraft Designs
+Market Acceptance and Barriers Costs Implications on Aircraft Designs

-REFERENCE DOCUMENTS
+REFERENCE DOC UMENTS

 Note finally that reference documents and sources are specific to each section and indicated in brackets (such as [12]).
-The ENAC Alumni logo on each page header brings back to the Table of Content.
+Click on 'back to menu' at the bottom of each page to return to the Table of Content.